 - There's a change in how often the stool comes out

 - The stool looks different

-The standard diagnostic guideline for IBS, called the Rome III criteria, requires that you have these symptoms for at least 12 weeks during the past 6 months.
+The standard diagnostic guideline for IBS, called the Rome IV criteria, requires that you have these symptoms for at least 1 day a week in the last 3 months and that symptoms started at least six months prior.
 But most doctors don't follow that requirement closely, says Philip Schoenfeld, MD, MSEd, MSc.
 He is co-author of the American College of Gastroenterology's IBS treatment guidelines.

 Schoenfeld says it's tough for patients to remember the exact number of weeks they had symptoms in the preceding year.
 He suggests that people not wait.
 Instead, see a doctor whenever you have recurrent symptoms.

 Doctors can determine whether your symptoms are IBS or signs of another problem.
 IBS is often confused with other illnesses, so doctors will need to ask questions and perform tests to confirm a diagnosis.